datacamp/community-courses-kaggle-python-tutorial-on-machine-learning/chapter2.md

 Ok, time for you to build your first decision tree in Python!
 The train and testing data from chapter 1 are available in your workspace.

 *** =instructions
-- Build a decision tree `my_tree_one` to predict survival based on the variables Passenger Class, Sex, Age, and Passenger Fare.
+- Build the `target` and `features` numpy arrays.
+The target will be based on the Survived column in `train`.
+The features array will be based on the variables Passenger Class, Sex, Age, and Passenger Fare
+- Build a decision tree `my_tree_one` to predict survival using `features` and `target`
-- Look at the importance of features in your tree and compute the score.
+- Look at the importance of features in your tree and compute the score

 *** =hint
 - To build a tree use the `tree.DecisionTreeClassifier()` syntax.